 But I ask you this: What do YOU want to do and see?
 Based on that answer, you will find the best place to travel solo in Europe for YOU!

-I can list some random places to visit in Europe, based on my own set of values and beliefs and then you can get there and realise it’s not worth it.
-For you.
+I can list some random places to visit in Europe based on my own set of values and beliefs, and then you can get there and realise it’s not worth it for you.

-We’re all different and we have different needs.
+We’re all different, and we have different needs.
 That’s why it’s so hard to pinpoint a life path to make all of us happy.
-We need different experiences to fulfil us and different places will do that for us.
+We need different experiences to fulfil us, and different places will do that for us.

-Do you still want my list of the best places for solo Europe travel?
+Do you still want my list of the best places for solo Europe to travel?
 In random order, here you go.

 - Kyiv, Ukraine – One of the most overlooked destinations in Europe.
 Affordable and so full of stories.